From Report to Court: Effective Communication of DNA Evidence Workshop

 Craig O'Connor

-Craig O’Connor is a Deputy Director in the Department of Forensic Biology at the New York City Office of Chief Medical Examiner, the largest public DNA Lab in the country with over 200 analysts and technicians.
-He manages the daily operations in the department ensuring that the analytical work conforms to state and national accreditation requirements and federal quality assurance standards.
+Craig O’Connor, PhD. is the Director of the Department of Forensic Biology at the New York City Office of Chief Medical Examiner, the largest public forensic DNA laboratory in the United States.
+He oversees the daily operations and staff of about 200 analysts, technicians, and support personnel.

 Speaker Image